Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 USDA hardiness zones: 8-11.

-Heat tolerant: Yes but it needs afternoon shade in the hottest part of the year.
+Heat tolerant: Yes, with afternoon shade in the hottest part of the year.

-Drought tolerant: Once established, it can go without water 2-4 weeks.
+Drought tolerant: Once established, this plant can go without water 2-4 weeks.

 Sun: Full sun with afternoon shade to part shade all day.

-Soil: Very well drained, slightly moist to dry, pH 6.1-8.5 (slightly acidic to alkaline).
+Soil: Very well draining, slightly moist to dry, pH 6.1-8.5 (slightly acidic to alkaline).

-Planting: Can be grown in containers and brought indoors in regions with winter freezes.
+Planting: This plant can be grown in containers and brought indoors in regions with winter freezes.

-Prune: Cut to the ground at the start of winter.
+Prune: Cut to the ground at the start of winter if freezes are expected.

 Litter: Low.

-Propagation: Tip cuttings in spring, or seed no more than one year old.
+Propagation: Tip cuttings in spring, or seed, no more than one year old, potted indoors and transplanted outdoors when well developed.

-Uses: Ornamental, wildlife attractor, culinary.
+Uses: Ornamental, wildlife garden, culinary.
 The fresh leaves are used for tea, the flowers are used in salads for color.
 For other culinary mint plants, see Low Water Culinary Herbs.

 Comments